jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.6.8 PolygonShortAxis
+#### 8.6.12 PolygonShortAxis

-This tool can be used to map the short axis of polygon features..
+This tool can be used to map the short axis of polygon features.

 *Parameters*: